-Participation is more than just attendance!
-I count attendance as about 75% of your participation grade, and the other 25% is based on your engagement in class discussions, clear engagement with the assigned readings, your collaboration with your classmates during peer review, etc. Meaning, if you attend every single class but do not show engagement in other areas of participation, you could still receive a grade of 75%/C in participation.
+❖ Participation is more than just attendance!
+I count attendance as about 75% of your overall participation grade, and the other 25% of the participation grade is based on your engagement in class discussions, clear engagement with the assigned readings, your collaboration with your classmates during peer review, etc. Meaning, if you attend every single class but do not show engagement in other areas of participation, you could still receive a grade of 75%/C in participation.
 A 100%/A+ is reserved for those who not only show excellent engagement throughout the course but also go a little above and beyond.